Foot corns themselves can be painful, and if left, can form into something that is much worse.

 Inbetween: These corns are formed inbetween the toes.
 These are very common in females and with the elderly.

-Tips Of Toes: Corns that are found on the end of toes.
+Tips Of Toes: Corns that are found on the end of the toe.
+The second toe being the most common.
+They can be very sore.

 Seed Corns.
 Usually on the underside of your foot.
 These are very small and usually appear with dry skin and can sometimes be flicked out with your finger nail quite easily.